jamisongrant/overtime-app/README.md

 - x Block non admin and guest users
 - Email summary to manages for approval
 - x Needs to be documented if employee did not log overtime
+- x Create audit log for each text message
+- Need to update end_date when confirmed
+- Update buttons on employee homepage so they show on mobile
+- Update buttons to include timespan
+- Update buttons sort order on employee homepage
+- Remove unnecessary nav bar buttons for managers
+- Fix admin dashboard bug

 ## TODOS: